immutag/immutag/README.md

 Metadata can be pushed to distributed stores (e.g. ipfs) or ledgers (e.g. bitcoin), making them globally discoverable.
 However, it works well for purely offline use.

-The user doesn't need to acquire any bitcoin or tokens or use the bitcoin network if they choose: the can keep all or some of the data offline or on a local network.
-If the user chooses to make use of bitcoin's network, they can cryptographically prove the authenticity and chronology of their creations.
+You don't need to acquire any bitcoin or tokens or use the bitcoin network if you choose.
+You can keep all or some of the data offline or on a local network.
+If you choose to make use of bitcoin's network, you can cryptographically prove the authenticity and chronology of your creations.

 This is a working prototype glued together with bash scripts, but it's modular, functional in style, and tested.
 A pivot in the design of underlying protocol would have resulted in a laborous re-write in a compiled language.
 See 7db9a/immutag.